industrial-edge/miscellaneous/tank application/README.md

 ## Engineering

 The TIA portal project consists of a CPU 1518 ODK and a corresponding HMI.

-The application also runs on every other PLC, e.g. CPU 1511.
+The CPU contains the engineering program for the whole tank application.
+It also runs on every other S7-1500 PLC, e.g. CPU 1511.
+Alternatively the PLC can be simulated via PlcSim Advanced.

 ![TIA Overview](graphics/TIA_Overview.png)

-The CPU contains the engineering program for the whole tank application, that can be controlled via the HMI.
-Alternatively, the tank application can be controlled via the Industrial Edge apps by triggering the corresponding parameters.

 ### Mode of operation

 The application works as following:

 ![Operation](graphics/operation.png)

+Once the application is started, it runs through the different operating states and delivers important process values that can be used for further processing within industrial edge.
+As soon as the tank is empty, the tank filling process starts again to ensure an endless sequence.

+"Next bottle" is shifting the current bottle to simulate a not completely filled bottle.
+In this case the parameter *GDB.process.numberFaulty* is increased.

+"Stop" pauses the whole filling process.
+It can be continued with the "Start" action.

+"Reset" resets all process values.
+This is only possible, when the application is stopped.

 ### Interface DB